zys5945/GithubAdvancedSearch/README.md

-# GithubAdvancedSearch
+# GithubUtility

-This project aims to provide a python api for the github search API (both the v3 REST api and v4 graphql api), while also adding extra functionalities.
+This project aims to provide a python api for the github search API (both v3 and v4), while also adding extra functionalities.

 ## Example